A Conversation with Spica’s Information Systems and Security Manager, Joshua Stimson

 by | 25 Jan 2024

-Embarking on the journey of Data Privacy Week, observed from 22nd January to 26th January, we delve into the intricate world of safeguarding sensitive information in our digitally interconnected era.
-What better way to commemorate this week than by gaining unique insights into the daily responsibilities of Joshua Stimson, our dedicated Information Systems and Security Manager at Spica!
-As we navigate through his role, we uncover the challenges and triumphs inherent in maintaining robust data privacy practices in today’s ever-evolving landscape.
+With Data Privacy Week in full swing we delve into the world of safeguarding sensitive information in our digitally interconnected era.
+What better way to commemorate this week than gaining insight into the responsibilities of a Information Systems and Security Manager.
+Meet Spica’s Joshua Stimson.
+We’ll be uncovering the challenges and triumphs inherent in maintaining robust data privacy practices in today’s ever-evolving landscape.

 Could you walk us through your typical day as an Information Systems and Security Manager?
 What does your daily routine look like, and are there any specific tasks or rituals that kickstart your day?